Petitions

 Representative statement

-The representative of the petitioners must also sign the petition declaring that they are the representative of the petitioners for all purposes.
+The representative of the petitioners (the petition organizer) must also sign the petition declaring that they are the representative of the petition and any inquiries about the petition can be directed to them.

 Submit your petition